 The following are websites for physics students:

-National Science Foundation Research Experience for Undegraduate Search Site
+National Science Foundation Research Experience for Undegraduate Search Site (for summer research)

 "The Nucleus" - resources for physics undergraduates

 The Society of Physics Students (SPS) home page